 “We’ve been eagerly awaiting the opportunity to reopen our doors safely and to welcome audiences back,” shared Artistic Director Simon Godwin.
 “This production is prescient, prophetic, and utterly thrilling.
 I cannot wait for our audiences to enjoy it.”

 In a unique experience where the audience is onstage, but actors are not, socially distanced patrons wear binaural headphones plunging them into the dystopic world of Blindness.
 This “dark-room delight” (Theatrely), based on Nobel Prize writer José Saramago’s novel, unearths how a pandemic of blindness causes chaos, fear, and social unrest.
 In a “tour de force of voice acting” (TheaterMania), Olivier Award nominee Juliet Stevenson (Truly, Madly, Deeply) searches for glimmers of hope in a time of figurative and literal darkness.
 The “brilliantly terrifying” Blindness (The Daily Beast) is adapted by Simon Stephens (The Curious Incident of the Dog in the Night-Time) and directed by Walter Meierjohann.

-After selling out the Donmar Warehouse in London this summer, Blindness will also have installations at the Princess of Wales Theatre in Toronto and Off-Broadway at the Daryl Roth Theatre.
+Blindness sold out the Donmar Warehouse in London last year and is now running concurrently off-Broadway—at the Daryl Roth Theatre, where it has been named The New York Times Critic’s Pick—as well as in Hong Kong and New Zealand.
 “Blindness will now be seen by audiences around the world, which makes me very proud and grateful,” Donmar Warehouse Artistic Director Michael Longhurst shares.
-“COVID-19 has dramatically changed the world and I do hope that our production can contribute to theaters opening their doors again in the future for live performances.”
+“COVID-19 has dramatically changed the world and I am so pleased that our production can contribute to theaters opening their doors again.”

 ABOUT THE ARTISTS